-Learn how to make this wild rice soup with ham, a wonderful recipe to make on chilly days or any time you feel like making a comforting meal for you and your family.
+Learn how to make this wild rice soup with ham, a fabulous recipe on chilly days, or any time you feel like making a comforting meal for you and your family.

-Anyone who met me before knows that I lived in Minnesota for many years.
-Winters are cold, long and harsh, summers are short and you need fuel to survive the low temperatures that people experience there.
+Anyone who has met me knows I lived in Minnesota for many years.
+Winters are cold, long, and harsh, summers are short, and you need fuel to survive the low temperatures that people experience.

-Hearty soups and baked goods are part of the culture and ask anyone living in this part of the world that without them, life would be very sad.
+Hearty soups and baked goods are part of the culture and ask anyone living in this part of the world that life would be very sad without them.

-Any Minnesotan household has a version of this wild rice soup, and there is no respectable church cookbook without a recipe of this comforting dish.
+Any Minnesotan household has a version of this wild rice soup, and there is no respectable church cookbook without a recipe for this comforting dish.

-I personally love anything with wild rice but I am really in love with wild rice soup.
+I personally love anything with wild rice, but I am really in love with wild rice soup.
 It is comforting, fills you up, and sticks to your ribs, as the Minnesotans like to say.
-Especially in winter, after a few hours outside of the house in frigid temperatures.
+Especially in winter, after a few hours outside the house in frigid temperatures.

 What is wild rice:

-Wild rice, which is Minnesota’s State Official Grain, is almost as old as history itself.
+Wild rice, Minnesota’s State Official Grain, is almost as old as history itself.
 It is the seed of a grass that grows successfully in marshes and paddies in northern Minnesota.

 This plant, now domesticated and grown commercially, is still often gathered from lakes in the traditional manner, especially by indigenous peoples in North America(Ojibwe, Chippewa, Sioux), who consider the grain a sacred component of their culture.

 The Ojibwe people call this plant manoomin and cook it in different ways.
 The wild rice could be cooked in broth, served with maple syrup, made into stuffing for wild birds( great for Thanksgiving stuffing also), salads, soups, and even desserts.